apostrophecms/docs/docs/guide/development-setup.md

 ## Creating a project

-If you are running your MongoDB server locally, make sure that it has been started before creating a project.
-MongoDB can be configured to run all the time or started as needed, but it must be up and running to provide a storage option for
+If you are not using Atlas, make sure your local server has been started before creating a project.
+MongoDB can be configured to run all the time or started as needed, but it must be up and running to provide a storage option for your initial admin user.

 The easiest way to get started with Apostrophe is to use one of the official starter kit projects.
 If you have the CLI installed, go into your normal projects directory and use the command: